Seven Soldiers of Victory

-The Seven Soldiers of Victory (also known as Law's Legionnaires) is a team of fictional comic book superheroes in the DC Comics universe.
+The Seven Soldiers of Victory (also known as Law's Legionnaires) is a team of comic book superheroes in the DC Comics universe.
 They first appeared in Leading Comics #1 (Winter 1941), and were created by Mort Weisinger and Mort Meskin.
 The team was a short-lived assembly of some of the less famous superheroes in the DC Universe who have made occasional appearances since their Golden Age debut.